Sunday, April 10, 2011 from 2:00 PM to 5:00 PM

 In 2008, Laurus Foundation was very fortunate to establish a number of great relationships with outstanding service organizations and other non-profits to further our mission of advancing the lives of individuals with disabilities.

-in 2009.
-To read more about our partners and the work of the foundation,
+We look forward to growing the foundation and these wonderful relationships in 2009.
+To read more about our partners and the work of the foundation, please visit our partners section.

 Partner Profile